D1290/dabiangjalong.github.io/README.md

 # dabiangjalong.github.io
-this is my first ever project work.
+this is my first project and i'm amaze. with it.